lananolana/gulp-preset/README.md

-Basic preset for frontend projects using: HTML, CSS, JS, Gulp as a build tool, Stylelint for style checking, and Prettier for code formatting.
+Basic preset for frontend projects using: HTML, CSS, JS, Gulp as a build tool, Stylelint for style checking, Prettier for code formatting, and post-processing with PostCSS and HTML minification.

 ## Installation